-As we said earlier, what matters from a methodological point of view is not that we avoid metaphysics (an impossible feat) but rather, how we handle it; that is, what kind of questions it makes us ask.
-If metaphysical assumptions are unavoidable, we can as well try to rely on a metaphysical framework that makes us ask relevant questions.
-It's not that today we would want to adopt this ancient piece of metaphysics but rather, that understanding it allows us to appreciate the more critical side of Upanishadic thought.
 Seen in this way, the Upanishadic metaphysics of "this" and "that" reality (compare the earlier characterization in the introductory essay, see Ulrich, 2014c, pp. 11-15 and 18) is not a bad starting point.
-It reminds us of the second-order knowledge that is implicit in all first-order knowledge, and thus of the need for questioning the ways in which our knowledge - or what we take for it depends on such second-order assumptions.
+It certainly encourages methodological reflection.
+For example, it reminds us of the second-order knowledge that is implicit in all first-order knowledge, and thus of the need for questioning the ways in which our knowledge - or what we take for it - depends on such second-order assumptions.
 The Upanishadic difference between "this" and "that" creates distance, and thus a basis for such reflection.
-It makes it clear that we don't really (sic) understand this world of ours, or what we believe to know about it, unless we reflect on that larger universe - that fuller reality - of which it (and our supposed knowledge of it) is part.
+It makes it clear that we don't really (sic) understand this world of ours, or what we believe to know about it, unless we reflect on that larger universe of which our real-world is only a part - that fuller reality which consists in the confluence of "this" and "that."